About vintage engagement rings

 - Colourful gemstones and large diamonds were all the rage.
 Gemstones typically featured were: emeralds, sapphires, jade, black onyx, rubies, crystal, and mother-of-pearl

 - Milgrain—a raised beading detail that is often seen in antique-style jewellery—rose to fame again in the Art Deco period.
-Typically featured along the edges of ring designs, milgrain serves as a textured frame, emphasising the beauty of the gemstone or diamond at its centre.
+Typically featured along the edges of ring designs, milgrain serves as a textured frame, emphasising the beauty of the gemstone or diamond at the centre.

 The retro era spanned from 1935 – 50 and rings in this period emerged under historically turbulent conditions.
 Primary influences on jewellery design were the Great Depression, the aftermath of two world wars and the emergence of original Hollywood glamour icons.